Freiling87/CCU/CCU/Scratchpad.md

 ###			√	Untrustingest
 Complete
 ##		C	Language
+###				C	French Vanilla Gibberish
+Make Goryllian say Ook Ook if you don't understand it Agent.SayDialogue:
+	string text = this.gc.nameDB.GetName(this.agentName + "_NonEnglish", "Dialogue");

+transpile agentName value to custom agentName method that returns appropriate gibberish.
+	If agent has multiple, have them pick a random one to speak gibberish from.
 ###			H	Mute
 No interactions under any circumstances, even with Translator
 ###			C	Polyglot